simshadows/bundled-react-web-app-boilerplate/README.md

 - Moving all tooling configuration into `internals`.
 - Mobile icons.
-    - I'm still deciding on whether I want to use [`favicons-webpack-plugin`](https://github.com/jantimon/favicons-webpack-plugin).
 - I have no idea why `internals/global.d.ts` works even though I haven't explicitly referenced it anywhere.
     - If I add `"include": ["internals/global.d.ts"],` to `tsconfig.json`, type checking no longer works.
 I have no idea why.
-    - If I remove `internals/global.d.ts`, images can no longer be imported for some reason.

 ## License